inno-devops-labs/F23-core-course-labs/monitoring/LOGGING.md

 - Write [configuration files](../monitoring/config) for Loki [[ref.](https://grafana.com/docs/loki/latest/configuration/examples/)], Promtail [[ref.](https://grafana.com/docs/loki/latest/clients/promtail/configuration/)].
   - **Loki configuration** specifies internal settings for Loki server and where to store logs (locally or remotely).
   - **Promtail configuration** contains information on the Promtail server, where positions are stored, and how to scrape logs from files.
+  - **Prometheus configuration** defines target endpoints to scrape and how often to scrape them.
-- Run the 2 containers with a `command` that specifies config file location.
+- Run the 3 containers with a `command` that specifies config file location.

 ### 3.4.
 Demo